TriibuNupsik/ModpackChecker/README.md

 ### Server Options

-- `enable` - Enable or disable version checking (true/false)
+- `server.enable` - Enable or disable version checking (true/false)
-- `expected_version` - The version that clients must have
+- `server.expected_version` - The version that clients must have
-- `messages.no_mod` - Message shown when client doesn't have the mod
+- `server.messages.no_mod` - Message shown when client doesn't have the mod
-- `messages.wrong_version` - Message shown when client has wrong version (use {version} placeholder)
+- `server.messages.wrong_version` - Message shown when client has wrong version (use {version} placeholder)
-- `messages.server_error` - Message shown for server configuration errors
+- `server.messages.server_error` - Message shown for server configuration errors

 ### Client Options

-- `version` - The current modpack version
+- `client.version` - The current modpack version

 ## Singleplayer

 The mod automatically detects singleplayer environments and disables version checking to avoid interfering with local gameplay.
+LAN multiplayer is detected separately and version checking is enabled for it.

 ## Technical Details